It’s a fact that even the best content writers and search engine optimizers occasionally strike out with a new piece of

 By evaluating the organic traffic metrics regularly in your audit, you’ll know when you can pat yourself on the back or when you need to start over.

 Ideally, your content is a gateway that leads a user from a search to your website, entertains or informs them, and then guides them to more content, depending on their needs.

 Unsure of what a good bounce rate is?

 Bring on the backlinks – but only the good backlinks that give us a lot of boost and credibility, please!

-You need to track the backlinks that your content produces on a regular basis for two big reasons:
+You need to track the backlinks that your content regularly produces for two big reasons:

 - Your backlinks will change over time.
-The first day you publish a new piece of content, you may gain 2–3 backlinks.
-Let a week go by and maybe now 10-12 backlinks have appeared.
+The first day you publish a new piece of content, you may gain two to three backlinks.
+Let a week go by, and maybe now 10-12 backlinks have appeared.
 A year down the road, you could have 589 backlinks to one piece of content as it is promoted, discovered, and shared.

 Time On Page

-If your content is a long-form blog post of 2,500 words and the average time on page is 18 seconds, something is wrong.
+If your content is a long-form blog post of 2,500 words and the average time on the page is 18 seconds, something is wrong.

 This metric will inform you if your content just isn’t right for your audience or if it is, and you need to create more content focusing on topics just like it.

-We want lots of unique visitors viewing our content and increasing the amount of views the piece of content gets.
+We want lots of unique visitors viewing our content and increasing the number of views the piece of content gets.

-The more views, the more chances of ROI from content like conversions, engagement, shares, and backlinks.
+The more views, the more chances of return on investment (ROI) from content like conversions, engagement, shares, and backlinks.

 Pages Per Session

-How many pages is the user looking at after they have viewed your content?
+How many pages is the user looking at after viewing your content?

 What pages are they going to?

-A blog post about the best winter coats to have can encourage a user to then click on links within the blog post and shop around on your website for different coats.
-Heck, maybe they’ll even make a purchase (<– goal!).
+A blog post about the best winter coats can encourage a user to click on links within the blog post and shop around on your website for different coats.
+They may even make a purchase, which is the ultimate goal of any business marketing.

 New Vs. Returning Users